Whalls is a name of ancient Anglo-Saxon

 Early Notables of the Whalls family (pre 1700)

-Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot...
-Another 60 words (4 lines of text) are included under the topic Early Whalls Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot, was executed and later honored...
+Another 55 words (4 lines of text) are included under the topic Early Whalls Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whalls family to Ireland